 - 14. Overview & Scrutiny Committee has two options - Option 1: Note the report and make no observations to the Executive. - Option 2: Note the report and make any observations to the Executive. - 15.
-Executive has two options: - Option 1: Recommend the Treasury Management Strategy, Investment Strategy and Capital Strategy for 2023/24 to Council for approval; - Option 1: Request further information before the Treasury Management Strategy, Investment Strategy and Capital Strategy for 2023/24 are recommended to Council for approval.
+Executive has two options: - Option 1: Recommend the Treasury Management Strategy, Investment Strategy and Capital Strategy for 2024/25 to Council for approval; - Option 1: Request further information before the Treasury Management Strategy, Investment Strategy and Capital Strategy for 2024/25 are recommended to Council for approval.
 This option would delay approval of the Strategy and may constrain treasury management activity. - 16.
 Council has two options:

-- Option 1: To approve the Treasury Management Strategy, Investment Strategy and Capital Strategy for 2023/24 to Council; - Option 1: To request further information before the Treasury Management Strategy, Investment Strategy and Capital Strategy for 2023/24 are approved.
+- Option 1: To approve the Treasury Management Strategy, Investment Strategy and Capital Strategy for 2024/25 to Council; - Option 1: To request further information before the Treasury Management Strategy, Investment Strategy and Capital Strategy for 2024/25 are approved.
 This option would delay approval of the Strategy and may constrain treasury management activity. - 17.
-Since April 2023 the Finance team has continued to operate in line with the 2022/23 Strategy under delegated authority.
-A delay in approving the 2023/24 Treasury Management Strategy Statement may result in reduced returns on investments and delay borrowing to fund planned capital investment.
-It would also mean that the Council is at risk of non-compliance with the latest CIPFA Codes of Practice and DLUHC guidance
+A delay in approving the 2024/25 Treasury Management Strategy Statement may result in reduced returns on investments and delay borrowing to fund planned capital investment.
+It would also mean that the Council is at risk of non-compliance with the latest CIPFA Codes of Practice and DLUHC guidance.